Effective from: November 19, 2019

 - User ID Management – Only a limited number of users are provided privileged access rights, thereby limiting the use and access of these rights.
 These rights are reviewed by the senior management periodically.

 - Management of Privileged Access Rights – All opensource components will be assessed for security.
-The configuration drifts of the S3 buckets are periodically tested.
+The configuration drifts of repository buckets are periodically tested.

 - Management of Secret Authentication – Allocation of secret authentication of information (such as password to critical information) is managed by the IT department.

 - Review of User Access Rights – User access rights are reviewed by the asset owners every year or when a change of employment or contract takes place.

 - Removal or Adjustment of Access Rights – The access rights of all Litmus Personnel and external party users to information and information facilities are removed upon termination of employment, contract or engagement, or otherwise adjusted upon change in status.